 Campus Box 1134

 1. Catalysis of Energy-Related Processes.
 The global energy consumption is expected to at least double in the next fifty years and development of efficient chemical transformations for efficient fossil fuel utilization and energy production from renewable sources will be greatly needed.
-Methane - the main constituent of natural gas, is found in large quantities on earth and could become a significant source of energy as petroleum reserves diminish.
+Methane – the main constituent of natural gas, is found in large quantities on earth and could become a significant source of energy as petroleum reserves diminish.
 The conversion of methane into liquid fuels (e.g., higher alkanes) would allow for a more efficient use of natural gas reserves as an inexpensive energy resource.
 In this regard, we are interesting in the development of novel catalysts for the oxidative oligomerization of methane using green oxidants such as O2 that should have a major impact on our society and the environment.
-In addition, we are also interested in developing catalytic systems for CO2 reduction, which would constitute an important step in employing CO2 as a renewable source for the generation of liquid fuels and thus positively impact the global carbon balance.
+In addition, we are also interested in developing catalytic systems for CO2 reduction, which would constitute an important step in employing CO2 as a renewable source for the generation of liquid fuels and thus potentially impact the global carbon balance.
 In our catalyst development we aim to combine successful approaches from organometallic chemistry for the functionalization of unactivated organic molecules with strategies from bioinorganic chemistry for the activation of small molecules (i.e., O2 and CO2).
 While initial studies have focused on Pd complexes – given their extensive use in catalysis, current research efforts focus on earth abundant Ni complexes.
 The proposed research will take advantage of our ability to judiciously design ligands that tune the electronic properties and catalytic reactivity of metal ions in various oxidation states.
 We are also uniquely equipped to study the electronic properties and reactivity of both paramagnetic and diamagnetic systems through an extensive series of spectroscopic, mechanistic, and computational approaches to characterize in detail the electronic properties and reactivity of the investigated systems.

 Another approach for the production of carbon-neutral energy production is to use sunlight, the largest exploitable renewable energy resource.
 In this context, there is a large interest in developing molecular systems that can capture solar energy and used it to produce oxygen and hydrogen from water.
 We are interested in the design, synthesis, and characterization of polymetallic complexes as potential catalysts for water oxidation.
 If successful, the developed catalysts capable of water oxidation can potentially be used in tandem with photovoltaic cells to construct artificial photosynthetic centers.

-2. Amyloid β Peptides in Alzheimer's Disease.
-Alzheimer's Disease (AD) is the most common neurodegenerative disease.
+2. Metal-Amyloid β Peptide Interactions in Alzheimer’s Disease.
+Alzheimer’s Disease (AD) is the most common neurodegenerative disease.
 Presently around five million people are diagnosed with AD in the US and the number is expected to reach fourteen million by 2050.
 The brains of patients with AD are characterized by the deposition of amyloid β (Aβ) peptide plaques, which accumulate unusually high concentrations of copper, iron, and zinc.
-This project aims to investigate the interaction of transition metal ions with Aβ peptides and the study of the role of metal ions in amyloid plaque and reactive oxygen species (ROS) formation.
-Additionally, a novel bifunctional strategy will be used to develop inhibitors of Aβ peptide aggregation, which could provide improved strategies for the prevention, diagnosis, and treatment of AD.
+This project aims to investigate the interaction of transition metal ions with Aβ peptides and the study of the role of metal ions in Aβ oligomerization and amyloid plaque formation.
+In addition, we are developing novel metal-binding bifunctional compounds as potential therapeutic and diagnostic agents for AD.

 Awards & Honors